-The newer USMC complete sleep system consists of a three-season sleeping bag, a cold-weather bag, a mesh bag for garrison storage and two compression sacks.
+The newer USMC complete sleep system consists of a three-season sleeping bag, a cold-weather bag, a mesh bag for garrison storage, and two Seal Line compression sacks.

-The smaller waterproof coyote brown compression bag is designed to compress the IBC (Improved Bivy Cover), three-season sleeping bag and it's roomy enough for a poncho liner.
+The smaller Seal Line waterproof coyote brown compression bag is designed to compress the IBC (Improved Bivy Cover), three-season sleeping bag and it's roomy enough for a poncho liner.

 Pictured above are three of the US military sleeping bags.
 From left to right are the SealLine black compression bag that contains the USMC 3 season sleeping bag, Improved Bivy Cover, extreme cold weather bag, and poncho liner woobie.
 The middle bag is the older MMSS (Military Modular Sleep System) that contains the Gore-Tex woodland camo bivy, green patrol bag, and black extreme cold weather bag.
 The smallest of the three is the SealLine compression bag that is for the USMC 3 season bag, Improved Bivy Cover, and woobie.

 In the colder months where the outer bag (cold weather bag) is needed the smaller bag can be used for compressing or storing other items that need to be kept dry.
 The cold weather sleeping system, when assembled (three-season bag, cold weather bag, poncho liner, and IBC), needs to be rolled up from the foot and placed inside of the larger black Seal Line compression sack.

 The sleeping bags are then compressed down and placed in the sleeping compartment of the FILBE main pack.
 Buy one: Seal Line Black compression sack